 The church has given us the powerful spiritual practice of fasting which means doing without something for a period of time.
-Fasting teaches us to disciple our wills to say no to ourselves.
-To detach and make room for God in our lives.
+Fasting teaches us to disciple our will to say no to ourselves, to detach and make room for God in our lives.

 Many of you might already be thinking of giving up that old reliable “Chocolate” for 40 days.
 But food doesn’t have to be the only object of fasting.
 We can fast from habits that take us away from God or weaken our relationship with him.

 Here is a suggestion to consider that will help you make room for God in your life using the traditional Lenten practice of fasting……practice decluttering your life.
 Many of us cling to our possessions instead of God.
 Our goal should be detachment and a change for the better.